 But somehow internally I had an interest in knowing how the software works.

 Almost at the end of 2014, I started reading programming for the first time from the Head First Java book.
 Somehow I started loving it because of the way it requires our problem-solving skills.

-> First of all, I believe every programmer is a self-taught programmer.
-We can not become better programmers without the hard work from our side.
+First of all, I believe every programmer is a self-taught programmer.
+We can not become better programmers without hard work from our side.

-> Then, fortunately within one month, I was hired by a startup in New Delhi, India.
+Then, fortunately within one month, I was hired by a startup in New Delhi, India.
 The interview was completely based on problem-solving skills.
 They interviewed me and gave me a project on Android.
 I successfully completed that.
-I had received the offer letter in my inbox with a flight ticket to New Delhi from my hometown(Patna, Bihar).
+I received the offer letter in my inbox with a flight ticket to New Delhi from my hometown(Patna, Bihar).

-> After experiencing the flight journey for the first time in my life, I had reached my next destination.
+After experiencing the flight journey for the first time in my life, I reached my next destination.

-> I had to start working on Android.
+I had to start working on Android.
 But I was knowing that every work will be completely new to me.
 It will be interesting and I had to give more than 100% as they hired me with the trust that I can solve any problem.

 The only thing I used to do: Learn and implement.

 In every meeting, even though I was not sure how the feature will be implemented, I used to tell that yes this is easily doable and it will not take too much time to complete.